 A rectifier is an electronic device that converts an alternating current into a direct current by using one or more P-N junction diodes.
 A diode behaves as a one-way valve that allows current to flow in a single direction.
 This process is known as rectification.

-A rectifier can take the shape of several different physical forms such as solid-state diodes, vacuum tube diodes, mercury arc valves, silicon-controlled rectifiers and various other silicon-based semiconductor switches.
+A rectifier can take the shape of several physical forms such as solid-state diodes, vacuum tube diodes, mercury-arc valves, silicon-controlled rectifiers, and various other silicon-based semiconductors switches.

 Different Types of Rectifier

 Rectifiers are mainly classified into two types as:

 - Uncontrolled Rectifier